CxDrive/aki-guide/_posts/2013-11-19-vpw2-file-english-patch.md

 ---

 > Instructions:
-> To install the patch you'll need Ninja Patcher and obviously a copy of the original VPW2 ROM.
-You can read the guide on WldFb's forum.[^1]
+> To install the patch you'll need Ninja Patcher[^1] and obviously a copy of the original VPW2 ROM.
+You can read the guide on WldFb's forum.[^2]
 >
 > For each release of the patch, you'll need to apply it to an unpatched ROM.
 >